 Audit/Compliance Committee.
 The Board of Directors has a separately-designated, standing Audit/Compliance Committee (the "Audit Committee").
-The Audit Committee, consisting of Ronald L. Kiddoo (Chairman), Ronald E. Guenther, John Z. Hecker, and Jack B. Troxell, meets periodically with independent auditors and management to review accounting, auditing, internal control structure and financial reporting matters.
-This committee met five times during the year ended December 31, 2014.
-Although the Company is not listed on the NASDAQ Capital Market, each member of the Audit Committee is independent in accordance with the listing standards of that market.
+The Audit Committee, consisting of Ronald L. Kiddoo (Chairman), Ronald E. Guenther, John Z. Hecker, and Melinda K. Piper meets periodically with independent auditors and management to review accounting, auditing, internal control structure and financial reporting matters.
+This committee met five times during the year ended December 31, 2020.
+Each member of the Audit Committee is independent.
 Furthermore, the Board of Directors has determined that Ronald L. Kiddoo is an audit committee financial expert under the rules of the Securities and Exchange Commission.
 The Audit Committee acts under a written charter adopted by the Board of Directors, a copy of which is included as APPENDIX A to this proxy statement.
 The report of the audit committee is included in this proxy statement.

 Compensation Committee.
-The Compensation Committee, consisting of Ronald E. Guenther (Chairman), John Z. Hecker, Ronald L. Kiddoo and Jack B. Troxell, is responsible for all matters regarding the Company's and the Bank's employee compensation and benefit programs.
-This committee met one time in fiscal 2014.
-Although the Company is not listed on the NASDAQ Capital Market, each member of the Compensation Committee is independent under the listing standards of the NASDAQ Capital Market.
+The Compensation Committee, consisting of Ronald E. Guenther (Chairman), John Z. Hecker, and Ronald L. Kiddoo, is responsible for all matters regarding the Company's and the Bank's employee compensation and benefit programs.
+This committee met one time in fiscal 2020.
+Each member of the Compensation Committee is independent.

 Nomination and Corporate Governance Committee.
-The Nomination and Corporate Governance Committee, (the "Governance Committee"), consisting of Ronald E. Guenther (Chairman), George R. Rouse, and Jack B. Troxell, takes a leadership role in shaping the Company's governance policies and practices, including recommending to the Board of Directors the corporate governance policies and guidelines applicable to the Company and monitoring compliance with these policies and guidelines.
+The Nomination and Corporate Governance Committee, (the "Governance Committee"), consisting of Ronald E. Guenther (Chairman), George R. Rouse, and Melinda K. Piper takes a leadership role in shaping the Company's governance policies and practices, including recommending to the Board of Directors the corporate governance policies and guidelines applicable to the Company and monitoring compliance with these policies and guidelines.
 In addition, the Governance Committee is responsible for identifying individuals qualified to become Board members and recommending to the Board the director nominees for election at the next annual meeting of stockholders.
 This committee also leads the Board in its annual review of the Board's performance and recommends to the Board director candidates for each committee for appointment by the Board.
-The Governance Committee met two times in fiscal 2014.
+The Governance Committee met two times in fiscal 2020.

-Although the Company is not listed on the NASDAQ Capital Market, each member of the Governance Committee is independent as independence is defined in the listing standards of the NASDAQ Capital Market.
+Each member of the Governance Committee is independent except for George R. Rouse who is an employee of the Company.
 The Governance Committee acts under a written charter adopted by the Board of Directors.
 The procedures established by the Governance Committee for submission of director candidates are included in this proxy statement.
 See "GOVERNANCE COMMITTEE PROCEDURES."

 Attendance at the Annual Meeting.
 The Board of Directors encourages directors to attend the annual meeting of stockholders.
-All directors attended the 2014 annual meeting of stockholders, with the exception of Ronald E. Guenther.
+All directors attended the 2020 annual meeting of stockholders.